rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 A lot of small business websites look fine, but they don’t bring in many calls or messages.
 Clean, modern sites load fast, work great on phones, and make it obvious what to do next (call, text, or send a message).
 Monthly plans keep things simple and affordable.

-## Website redesigns (when your current site isn’t working)
+## Website redesigns (when your current website isn’t working)

-If your site is outdated, slow, hard to use on mobile, or you’re not getting calls and messages from it, a website redesign can be one of the fastest ways to improve results.
+If your website is outdated, slow, hard to use on mobile, or you’re not getting calls and messages from it, a website redesign can be one of the fastest ways to improve results.

 What a redesign includes:

 - Rebuild using your existing content as a starting point
 - Improve mobile usability and page speed
 - Refresh the design so it looks modern and trustworthy
-- Ongoing support so the site doesn’t fall behind again
+- Ongoing support so the website doesn’t fall behind again

 ## Areas Served in Utah